Electra-project/Electra-Improvement-Proposals/README.md

 ## Why this repository ?

-Because some of our choices can't be resolved by simply following BIPs, either because they may not be adapted to some of our cases, or because they don't answer one of our particular issue.
-The goal of these EIPs is not to write 20 pages RFCs as [BIPs](https://github.com/bitcoin/bips) often are ‒ unless it's really necessary, but to keep a clean and inclusive process to tackle our common issues as the number of applications and language adaptations grow.
+Because some of our choices can't be resolved by simply following BIPs.
+Some matters are out of the current BIPs scope.
+Some others require extended specifications since BIPs can be quite "wide".
+The goal of these EIPs is not to write 20 pages RFCs as [BIPs](https://github.com/bitcoin/bips) often are ‒ unless it's really necessary, but to keep a clean and inclusive process in order to tackle our common issues as the number of applications and languages grow.

 Secondarily it also allows all contributing developers to discuss and share a common documentation on how certain matters should be handled.